(Maybe) A Bag of Heuristics is All There Is & A Bag of Heuristics is All You Need

 Why would you want to use the heuristics-based framework when thinking about neural networks?

-• I think it’s probably a good abstraction and accurately captures what the network is doing (see the Empirical Studies related to the hypothesis section).
+• I think it’s probably a good abstraction and accurately captures what the network is doing (see the Empirical Studies related to the hypothesis section for some evidence).

 • In “using existing interpretability techniques to discover heuristics”, I propose some experiments to test the usefulness of this framework.
 I would love to hear your feedback on this post, but I’m especially interested in people’s ideas on how to test this hypothesis.

-• Heuristics-based explanations are fundamentally algorithmic, which could allow it to sidestep some issues related to causal interpretations (e.g., multiple redundant causes of the same behavior)
+• Heuristics-based explanations are fundamentally functional.
+It tells us about a computation done by the AI.
+This helps us avoid some issues related to causal interpretations that stem from looking at feature activations (e.g., multiple redundant causes of the same behavior)

 • Treating heuristics as the fundamental unit in interpretability as opposed to features: